Joe Klecker: 2017-18

+2018-19

 In 2018, Klecker repeated as the Mountain Region Champion, and placed 8th in the NCAA XC Championships, his first time in the top 10.
 On February 23, 2019, he ran 3:58.51 in the Mile in Seattle, WA.
 In doing so, he became the 538th American to break 4 minutes in the Mile.
 He finished 2nd in the NCAA Indoor 5000m to Morgan McDonald and 3rd in the 3000m to McDonald and Grant Fisher.
 He did not race in the outdoor championships due to a mid-season injury.

+2019-2020

 During his 2019 XC campaign, Klecker won the Pac-12 Championships.
 At the NCAA Championships, he finished 2nd to Edwin Kurgat, leading Colorado to a 3rd-place team finish.
 Klecker went on to run a 3000m personal record of 7:47.57, but the indoor championships were cancelled due to the COVID-19 pandemic as well as the entire outdoor season.

-Turning Pro

-In August 2020, Klecker became a professional runner for On Athletics Club, a newly formed group mostly composed of recent collegiate runners including Oliver Hoare and Alicia Monson.
-The group is coached by Dathan Ritzenhein.